hymkor/go-minimal-optional/README.md

 It requires Go 1.18 or later.

-`optional.Option` is an array whose size is 0 or 1.
++ `optional.Value` is an array whose size is 0 or 1.
 Therefore, the contents can be handled with for-range even in versions below Go 1.22.
++ `optional.Option` was renamed to `optional.Value`

 ```example.go
 package main